Music Instruction Books and Psychology by Lakeside Studios

 6.2.3.
 Physics: The Theory of the Practical Limits of the Inverse Square Law [In theory, there is no limit to the ranges of force fields, such as gravitational fields as described by the inverse square law wherein the strength of a field is inversely proportional to the distance from the field source, or sources; but in practical reality there is a point which is a limit to the field range wherein the force of or in a force field is so weak it cannot cause observable and therefore measurable effects upon physical phenomena, upon matter/energy, and, therefore, there is a practical limit to the range of force fields, including gravitational and electromagnetic fields.]

 6.2.4.
 Physics: The Theory of the Perfect Observer [Quantum Mechanics, QM, says we cannot observe and not disturb small stuff, and, therefore, we cannot determine both the velocity and position of individual small stuffs, and, therefore, we cannot determine causality among small stuffs and, therefore, we cannot make deterministic predictions of individual small stuffs, and, therefore, we have to make probibalistic predictions instead of deterministic predictions.
-What if we were Perfect Observers, able to to observe not and not disturb, and, therefore, be able to determine determinism, properly called causality, at the level of individual small stuffs?]
+What if we were Perfect Observers, able to to observe and not disturb, and, therefore, be able to determine determinism, properly called causality, at the level of individual small stuffs?]

 6.2.5.
 Physics: The Who?
 What?
 Where?
 When? and Why? of Physics [Who?/What?/Where?/When?/Why? are the people/things/events in physics who/which are the answers to the questions of Who?/What?/Where?/When?/Why? in physics?]